-Confirming Membership In Roles and Dropping Roles

-You can find yourself in a situation where you are uncertain which user is included in a role.
+Confirming Membership In Roles and Dropping Roles: You can find yourself in a situation where you are uncertain which user is included in a role.
 Perhaps you did not create the role, or the person who created the role is not available.
 Issue queries against the sysroleauth and sysusers system catalog tables to find who is authorized for which table and how many roles exist.

-After you determine which users are members of which roles, you might discover that some roles are no longer useful.
+After you determine which users hold which roles, you might discover that some roles are no longer useful.
 To remove a role, use the DROP ROLE statement.
 Before you remove a role, the following conditions must be met:

-- Only roles that are listed in the sysusers system catalog table as a role can be destroyed. - You must have DBA privileges, or you must be given the grantable option in the role to drop a role.
+- Only roles that are listed in the sysusers system catalog table as a role can be destroyed, but you cannot drop a built-in role (such as NONE or EXTEND). - You must have DBA privileges, or you must be given the grantable option in the role to drop a role.